Electric Power Steering

 Electric power steering systems (EPS) use a reversible electric motor to assist in steering effort instead of hydraulic pressure.
 A control module receives information from sensors like the steering torque, steering angle, and speed sensors to control the voltage and direction of current sent to the motor.

-When the vehicle is traveling slowly or negotiating parking maneuvers, more voltage is needed to assist steering effort.
+When the driver travels slowly or negotiates parking maneuvers, more voltage is needed to assist steering effort.
 As the vehicle travels faster, less assistance is required, and less voltage is needed.
-The EPS provides more assistance to the driver while parking and better road feel at highway speeds.
+The EPS provides more assistance to the driver while parking and a better road feel at highway speeds.

 A warning light on the instrument panel indicates a problem with the system.
-Always inspect the basic steering system and the associated circuit before replacing electronic components.
+First, inspect the steering system and the associated circuit before replacing electronic components.
 Trouble codes are typically manufacturer-specific and point the technician to the problem area.
-Depending on the manufacturer, the sensors can be tested with an ohmmeter or with the scan tool.
-Motor operation is bidirectional, and the system protected by a fuse.
+Next, test the sensor or actuator with an ohmmeter and a scan tool.
+Motor operation is bidirectional, and a fuse protects the system.

 The motor may be attached to the steering column, under the instrument panel, or on the rack.
 Sometimes the sensors are part of the unit, and some disassembly is required.
-Due to advances in technology, these steering systems are becoming more and more popular with vehicle manufactures.
+However, due to technological advances, these steering systems are becoming more and more popular with vehicle manufacturers.